Operation Spring Awakening: Creation of Operation Spring Awakening

-Overarching German military structure
+German military structure

-OKW was the overarching military command for the German army in WW2, while the OKH was officially a high command operating under OKW.
+OKW was the military command for the German armed forces in WW2, OKH was the high command of the army, subordinate to OKW.
 Adolf Hitler was the Commander-in-chief of OKH, while also being the supreme commander of OKW.
 Finding itself issuing more and more direct orders, OKW eventually became responsible for Western and Southern commands, while OKH was responsible for Eastern commands.
 This operational overlap caused by the centralized command led to disagreements, shortages, waste, inefficiencies, and delays, often escalating to the point where Hitler himself would have to give the final ruling on a matter.

-For Operation Spring Awakening, the area for the new offensive was set on the borderline between OKW (Army Group F) and OKH (Army Group South), and this would cause troubles.
-Army Group E wanted to assemble its troops north of the Drava River by February 25, but Army Group South was not prepared to start the offensive this early due to the ongoing Operation Southwind; subsequently, the OKW and Hitler grew more impatient.
-The chosen course of action on 25 February, "Lösung C2", favored the quicker and farther-reaching joint operation of the 2nd Panzer Army and 6th SS Panzer Army, while "Lösung B" opted to first secure the left flank of the main thrust "Frühlingserwachen" (between Lake Velence and the Danube) before moving south toward the 2nd Panzer army.
+For Operation Spring Awakening, the area for the new offensive was set on the border between OKW (Army Group F) and OKH (Army Group South), and this would cause troubles.
+Army Group E wanted to assemble its troops north of the Drava River by February 25, but Army Group South was not prepared to start the offensive this early due to Operation Southwind; subsequently, the OKW and Hitler grew more impatient.
+The chosen course of action on 25 February, "Lösung C2", favored the quicker and farther-reaching joint operation of the 2nd Panzer Army and 6th SS Panzer Army, while "Lösung B" opted to first secure the left flank of the main thrust "Frühlingserwachen" (between Lake Velence and the Danube) before moving south toward the 2nd Panzer Army.
 Guderian was in favor of "Lösung C2" because this plan would shorten the time the 6th SS Panzer Division would need to stay in Hungary.
-The OKW and OKH did not use common terminology for parts of the offensive, as OKH referred to the entire offensive as Frühlingserwachen, while the OKW referred to the operation attacking north of the Drava as "Waldteufel".
+The OKW and OKH did not use common terminology for parts of the offensive, as OKH referred to the entire offensive as Frühlingserwachen, while OKW referred to the operation attacking north of the Drava as "Waldteufel".

-Army Group South and the OKH could not agree on how to best utilize the 1st Cavalry Corps.
-OKH wanted to send the Corps south-west to the 2nd Panzer army, a move Wöhler saw of little use since the 2nd Panzer army would have a lower chance of success compared to the main attacking thrust of "Frühlingserwachen".
+Army Group South and OKH could not agree on how to best utilize the 1st Cavalry Corps.
+OKH wanted to send the Corps south-west to the 2nd Panzer army, a move Wöhler saw of little use since the 2nd Panzer Army would have a lower chance of success compared to the main attacking thrust of "Frühlingserwachen".
 Wöhler wanted to use the 1st Cavalry Corps on the eastern shore of Lake Balaton, as German intelligence reported that "the enemy is still the weakest between Lake Balaton and the Sárviz Channel".

-To further complicate matters, due to the limited number of newly trained personnel this late in the war, units under Waffen-SS command were often kept at acceptable capacity levels using Wehrmacht personnel.
-For instance, only 1/3 of the 6th SS Panzer Army's staff were actually from the Waffen-SS.
+To further complicate matters, due to the limited number of new trained personnel this late in the war, units under Waffen-SS command were often kept at acceptable capacity by using Wehrmacht personnel.
+Only 1/3 of the 6th SS Panzer Army's staff were from the Waffen-SS.